-But City workers can't do it alone.
+But city workers can't do it alone.
 We need your help.
-If you're a homeowner or business owner, we need you to maintain trees and landscaping in and around your property.
+If you're a homeowner or business owner, it's your responsibility to maintain trees and landscaping in and around your property.

-City tree-trimming policies (Chapters 12.36 - 12.40) state that property owners are responsible to trim and maintain vegetation in front of their property to a standard of:
+City rules (Chapters 12.36 - 12.40) state that property owners are responsible to trim and maintain vegetation in front of their property to these standards:

 This helps keep roadways and neighborhoods safer and neater.
 It makes it easier for pedestrians and cyclists to navigate and also gives street sweepers, buses, sanitation trucks and other service vehicles easy access to curbs and parking areas without impediments from low-hanging branches and shrubs.